Updated June 2, 2026

 Earned media placements — bylines in Forbes, Harvard Business Review, Fast Company, and respected industry trade outlets — serve two functions in a distribution moat.
 First, they create immediate distribution to the outlet's own readership, which typically includes the exact decision-makers the executive wants to reach.
 Second, they build editorial relationships that make future placements progressively easier to secure.
 An editor who has published an executive once and received positive reader response will read future pitches from that executive before pitches from unknown contributors.
 After 8 to 12 placements with the same outlet, many executives develop standing contributor relationships that effectively eliminate the pitching friction entirely.

-Phantom IQ's experience shows that the first tier-one placement typically comes 60 to 90 days into a systematic program, and that placement velocity typically doubles every 6 months as editorial relationships develop.
-The practical implication is that the ROI on earned media is heavily back-weighted: the first six months are investment, the second six months are return, and from month 12 onward the editorial relationships represent a durable competitive advantage.
+In a systematic program, the first tier-one placement often takes several months to secure, and placement velocity tends to accelerate over time as editorial relationships develop.
+The practical implication is that the ROI on earned media is heavily back-weighted: the early months are largely investment, later months bring return, and over the course of a year or more the editorial relationships can become a durable competitive advantage.
 A competitor starting from scratch cannot replicate a two-year editorial relationship in two months, even with superior content — which is why earned media placements are a true moat component rather than just a marketing tactic.

 Layer Three: AI Citation Presence

 The newest and fastest-growing distribution channel for thought leadership is AI citation.
-With ChatGPT at 900 million weekly users as of February 2026 and 92% of Fortune 500 companies using it for business research, being cited in AI-generated answers has become a primary channel through which buyers discover vendors and experts.
+With ChatGPT reaching hundreds of millions of weekly users and an estimated 92% of Fortune 500 companies using OpenAI's products, being cited in AI-generated answers has become an important channel through which buyers discover vendors and experts.
 Unlike traditional SEO, where ranking requires ongoing investment in new content, AI citation presence is built through a combination of structured data, publication history, and topical authority — signals that compound over time and become self-reinforcing.

-6sense (2025) found that 40% of B2B buyers start vendor research with AI tools, and 65% expect to rely on AI search more in the next two years.
-For executives with a mature distribution moat, this represents a substantial passive discovery channel: buyers who ask ChatGPT or Perplexity about a domain are directed to the executive's published work without any active distribution effort on the executive's part.
-WordStream (2025) found that brands cited in AI Overviews receive 35% more organic clicks than uncited competitors — meaning AI citation presence has direct, measurable commercial value beyond the citation itself.
+6sense (2025) found that around 40% of B2B buyers rely on AI tools to synthesize their needs and validate or shortlist vendors — often after initial research is underway.
+For executives with a mature distribution moat, this represents a substantial passive discovery channel: buyers who ask ChatGPT or Perplexity about a domain can be directed to the executive's published work without any active distribution effort on the executive's part.
+Seer Interactive (2025) found that brands cited in AI Overviews tend to receive meaningfully more organic clicks than uncited competitors on the same results page — meaning AI citation presence can carry direct, measurable commercial value beyond the citation itself.

 The Compound Effect: Why Moats Widen Over Time